Automattic/Edit-Flow/readme.txt

 = Edit Flow doesn't do X, Y, and Z. That makes me sad. =

-Contact us at [editflow@copress.org](mailto:editflow@copress.org) and we'll see what we can do.
+Contact us at [feedback@editflow.org](mailto:feedback@editflow.org) and we'll see what we can do.

 = I'm stuck at WordPress 2.8!
 How do I use v0.3 onwards? =

-Upgrade to WordPress 2.9 or later, fools!
+Upgrade to WordPress 2.9 or later, peeps!

 = Why do you hate PHP4? =